Would you blow the whistle?Take our Quiz

-Corrupt government actors who have received bribes want to spend their ill-gotten gains.
-So do drug dealers and other criminals.
-Individuals and entities subject to U.S. economic sanctions want to make purchases on the global markets.
-In order to spend their dirty money and access global markets, these bad actors engage in money laundering to cover their financial tracks.
+Corrupt government actors who have profited from bribes and other wrongful conduct want to spend their ill-gotten gains.
+So do kleptocrats, drug dealers and other criminals.
+Individuals and entities subject to U.S. economic sanctions want to make purchases on the global markets and protect their ill-gotten gains.
+In order to shield their dirty money and access global markets, these bad actors take advantage of offshore banking in jurisdictions offering financial secrecy – including the U.S. – and engage in money laundering to cover their financial tracks.

-Money launderers use financial institutions to make their dirty money appear clean.
+Money launderers use financial institutions to make their dirty money appear clean, often using opaque and multi-layered corporate structures.
 Banks and other financial institutions are subject to a number of laws and regulations designed to prevent and detect money laundering.
 Financial institutions that fail to comply with these anti-money laundering (AML) rules are subject to criminal and civil liability.
 Whistleblower rewards may be available to those who report violations of AML laws and regulations.

 Money laundering enables criminals and fraudsters to reap the benefits of their crimes.
 Money laundering, therefore, overlaps with other wrongdoing, and AML efforts are critical to helping governments stop crime, tax evasion, bribery, and terrorist financing.
 Whistleblowers who come forward with information about violations of anti-money laundering rules not only help protect the integrity of our financial systems; they also make it harder for criminals to profit from their crimes.